osrf/TSC-RMW-Reports/README.md

 ![Time to close pull requests and issues](./galactic/plots/IssueAndPRTurnAround.png)

-# 4.3 Github Metrics Discussion
+# 4.3 GitHub Metrics Discussion

 Generally, for the six month period sampled, both vendors are doing a great job responding to both issues and pull requests.
 In terms of RMW layers the vendors have only small differences, with Fast-RTPS being slightly faster closing issues and tickets for their RMW layer.
 Fast-RTPS also appears to be under heavier development with almost three times the number of pull requests during the previous six months.
 It is unclear if this is caused by an increased number of ROS users, increased feature deployment, or addressing bugs and issues.